infraly/k8s-on-openstack/README.md

   * `STATE`: set to `present` by default and must be set to `absent` to destroy the cluster
   * `NAME`: name of the Kubernetes cluster, used to derive instance names, `kubectl` configuration and security group name
   * `IMAGE`: name of an existing Ubuntu 16.04 image
-  * `NETWORK`: name of the network to which instances should be connected.
-Default to k8s.
   * `FLOATING_IP_POOL`: name of the floating IP pool
   * `FLOATING_IP_NETWORK_UUID`: uuid of the floating IP network (required for LBaaSv2)
   * `NODE_MEMORY`: how many MB of memory should nodes have, defaults to 4GB